caccnz/constitution/constitution.md

 ### Section V Preparatory Steps For Membership

-1. Transference of membership from other churches may be made be letter of transfer, stating that the applicant is a member in good standing or be personal testimony giving satisfactory evidence of regeneration.
+1. Transference of membership from other churches may be made by letter of transfer, stating that the applicant is a member in good standing or by personal testimony giving satisfactory evidence of regeneration.

 2. All membership applicants shall be interviewed and approved by the Board of